-In this article, we’ll be going through seven remote team management best practices.
+In this article, we’ll review seven best practices of remote team management.
 But to fully understand these strategies, we need to learn the basics.

 What Is Remote Work?

-Working remotely simply means not working in a physical office together with your workmates.
-It could also be called “work-from-home”.
+Working remotely means not working in a physical office together with your workmates.
+It could also be called “work-from-home.”